 Digital Attacker: COVID-19 has had an asymmetrical bearing on small businesses and heightened receptivity to digital standards.
 Insurers necessarily need to re-architect their business standards with cost-effectiveness to become more flexible and fast-track product rollout for existing business perils and assistance for new risks.

 Platform & Ecosystem Offerings: To increase revenue through cross-sell/up-sell, insurers will need to better comprehend consumer habits for pulling demographic portions.
 They also need to combine with ecosystem partners to present platform-based services beyond popular insurance commodities.

-Re-inventing the Offering: Insurance demands are changing, with declines in asset ownership, IoT instrumentation, and insurers must expedite product plans and market entry to petition to modify uncertainties in the market, such as liability coverage for autonomous vehicle manufacturers.
+Re-inventing the Offering: Digital evolution in Insurance demands are changing, with declines in asset ownership, IoT instrumentation, and insurers must expedite product plans and market entry to petition to modify uncertainties in the market, such as liability coverage for autonomous vehicle manufacturers.